 This course is a laboratory designed to give the student a variety of experiences in acting and production.
 The student will work on presenting plays through rehearsal techniques that build skills in all areas of theater including involvement in production, acting, and artistic teams.
 This course culminates in public performance.
 May be taken 4 times for credit.
-Prerequisite: By audition and/or interview.

 - -- Course Related Content Group: Theater Production

-- -- Transfers to both UC/CSU
+- --Transfers to both UC/CSU

 - --C-ID THTR 191

-LAB 144-162 Summer Repertory Theater
+Summer Repertory Theater

 This course gives the student opportunities to participate in all creative and technical phases of play and musical production in repertory during the summer.
 Students are given opportunities to act, stage manage, work crew and participate in all phases of creating plays and musicals for public performance.

 Prerequisite: Students must successfully audition or interview to be enrolled as cast or crew.

-- -- Course Related Content Group: Theater Production - -- Transfers to both UC/CSU
+- -- Course Related Content Group: Theater Production - --Transfers to both UC/CSU